notTypecast/LogicSim/README.md

 LogicSim is still in development, and thus is expected to contain bugs.
 Additionally, there are various features that will be added in the future.
 Some of them are listed below:

 * More advanced components.
-* Help pages describing components and the simulator's function.
 * (Possibly) a grid for components to snap to.

 ## Credit